nicusX/etcd-terraform-ansible-aws-sample/README.md

 Terraform generates `./ssh.cfg` (in project root directory, not to be committed in repo).
 Ansible uses this configuration to SSH into internal instances through the Bastion.

-You may also use this configuration file to SSH into internal nodes using a single command (see: *Troubleshooting*, below).
+You may also use this configuration file to SSH into internal nodes using a single command (see: [Troubleshooting](#user-content-troubleshooting)).

-## Install components with Ansible
+## Install components, with Ansible

 If you run the Ansible playbook immediately after Terraform has finished, the Instances may be still in pending state.
 The included `bootstrap.yaml` playbook waits until Bastion SSH become available.